Captain Gustave M. Heiss

 On August 12, 1939 Heiss enlisted in the U. S. Army for the Philippine Department with Army serial number 06298650.
 He became an aviation cadet, earned his wings and was commissioned as a 2nd Lieutenant with Army serial number O-392820.
 Assigned to the 5th Air Force, 3rd Bombardment Group, 13th Bombardment Squadron as a B-25 Mitchell pilot.

-in the Royce Mission led by General Ralph Royce and flew bombing missions against Cebu and Davao.
+in the Royce Mission flying bombing missions against Cebu and Davao.
 No American aircraft or personnel were lost.
-Afterwards, the bombers helped evacuated a number of important military and diplomatic personnel that gathered at Del Monte Airfield and flew back to Darwin.
+Afterwards, the bombers helped evacuated a number of important military and diplomatic personnel at Del Monte Airfield back to Darwin.
 For his role in the Royce Mission, Heiss earned the Silver Star and was promoted to the rank of Captain.